TopperDEL/Shardinator/README.md

 # Current state
 The app is under heavy development!
 You may build it yourself using Visual Studio 2022 and .Net 8.
 Expect bugs and glitches!
 PR's and contributions are welcome!

+# Troubleshooting Device Restarts
+If you encounter device restarts while using Shardinator on Android, you can use Android Debug Bridge (ADB) to retrieve crash logs which may provide insights into the issue.
+Follow these steps to get crash logs:
+1. Enable Developer Options on your Android device.
+2. Enable USB debugging within the Developer Options.
+3. Connect your device to a computer with ADB installed.
+4. Open a terminal or command prompt and type `adb logcat > crashlog.txt` to save the crash logs to a file.
+5. Reproduce the issue on your device.
+6. Press `Ctrl+C` in the terminal to stop logging.
+7. Review the `crashlog.txt` file for any errors or warnings that may indicate the cause of the restart.

+For more detailed instructions and troubleshooting tips, please refer to the documentation in `Shardinator/Documentation/TroubleshootingDeviceRestarts.md`.